How Much Does Medical School Cost?

 • AMCAS fee waivers for up to 20 medical schools

 AACOMAS also offers a fee waiver program to eligible individuals.
-While not as comprehensive as the AAMC program, the initial application fee will be waived, and applicants will receive the AACOM's Big Interview Platform free.
+While not as comprehensive as the AAMC program, the initial application fee will be waived, and applicants will receive AACOM's Big Interview Platform free of charge.
 TMDSAS doesn't currently offer a fee waiver program.

 Consider Medical Schools with Fixed or Free Tuition